anishasilva/homework/elective/CSC438/README.md

 CSC 438 - Framework for Web Application Development
 ===================================================

 This course was based soley around learning a web framework through web2py.
-The projects of homework are in w2p format that can be opened in current versions of web2py.
+The project and homework are in w2p format that can be opened in current versions of web2py.
 The final project is online at http://lioli.net and is the server backend for the lioli iOS application.

 	This course introduces concepts, techniques, technologies and APIs for web